 Progress data, however, presents a more positive picture.
-PP children are now making progress broadly in line with their peers and whilst more children do make less than expected progress, this is generally attributable to a small number of factors, namely:
+PP children are now making progress broadly in line with their peers and whilst more children do make less than expected progress in percentage terms, this is generally attributable to a small number of factors, namely:

-- Differences between assessment of attainment between previous setting and Bosley St. Mary's (which in itself, may be influenced by change of setting) - Disrupted attendance due to emotionally-based school avoidance - Requirement for specialist provision beyond the scope of Bosley St. Mary's
+- Differences between assessment of attainment between previous setting and Bosley St. Mary's (which in itself, may be influenced by change of setting) - Attendance issues - Requirement for specialist provision beyond the scope of Bosley St. Mary's

 A number of conclusions can be drawn from the progress and attainment data combined.
 Reading and maths were the primary focus of the original Pupil Premium strategy.
-Whilst the attainment gap remains, progress data demonstrates that the investment made in the teaching of these two subjects has a positive impact on progress: 83% of PP children have made expected or more than expected progress in both subjects.
+Whilst the attainment gap remains, progress data demonstrates that the investment made in the teaching of these two subjects has a positive impact on progress.
 This progress has been driven by: